-This class meets on Tuesday and Thursday from 1:00 p.m. -1;50 p.m.
+This class meets on Tuesday and Thursday from 9:00-9:50 a.m.

 IV.
 Assignments

 The reading assignments and discussion exercises are listed in the course syllabus under the day of the class for which they should be prepared.
 Any written assignments are listed under the day they are assigned and a separate due date will be listed, sometimes repeatedly as a reminder.
 Other assignments (see Section VI.A.2) are listed under the date they are due.
 The syllabus also provides the relevant time that the other assignments are due and the manner in which they should be submitted.
 For certain exercises, this information will be provided in the instruction sheet for the particular assignment.